If this is the first time that you are enrolling at UTS, please visit our commencing students page.

 - BUT other activities are available - Select different activity via My Timetable

 - AND it’s a first year core subject - As classes fill up, new classes are progressively released, check availability via My Timetable

 - AND NO other activities are available - Submit an e-Request

 Q4.
 What if I have a class timetable clash?

 A: Please check the UTS Handbook to ensure you are enrolled into the correct subjects in the right sequence.
-If you are completing your course out of sequence for any reason (e.g. if you have Credit Recognition) you may need to choose another subject that does not clash.
+If you are completing your course out of sequence for any reason (e.g. if you have recognition of prior learning) you may need to choose another subject that does not clash.
 Visit the UTS Handbook for your course program and subject choices.